kpreisser/TcpTunnel/README.md

 ## Security Considerations

 - The Gateway can define one or more password-protected *sessions* (which associate a Proxy-Client with one or more Proxy-Servers).
-In combination with enabling SSL/TLS in the Gateway and the Proxies, this ensures the connections between the Proxies and the Gateway are secure, and only the intended Proxies can connect to each other.
+In combination with enabling SSL (TLS) in the Gateway and the Proxies, this ensures the connections between the Proxies and the Gateway are secure, and only the intended Proxies can connect to each other.
 - You can specify different passwords for the Proxy-Client and the Proxy-Server(s) in the Gateway